Dark Eyes (Bob Dylan song): ReceptionSpectrum Culture included the song on a list of "Bob Dylan's 20 Best Songs of the '80s". In an article accompanying the list, critic Kevin Korber notes that the song shows signs of being "put together quickly" but that its simplicity "arguably works in its favor. In a decade where Dylan seemed more and more in danger of getting lost in the studio, it serves as a reminder of where Dylan came from and what kind of songs he could still write". In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon concur, writing that Dylan sounds "as if he wanted to return to his roots" and that the result is "worthy of his first albums".

 John J. Moser, writing at The Morning Call, included it on a list of Dylan's top 10 songs about "getting older".
 He interpreted the song's famous final line ("A million faces at my feet but all I see are dark eyes") as being "about finding what's important in your life".
+It placed eighth in a Rolling Stone readers' poll of the "10 Best Bob Dylan Songs of the 1980s".
+Gigwise named it one of Dylan's 11 most underrated songs.

 Tom Waits cited it as one of his favorite Dylan songs in an interview with the Los Angeles Times in 1991.

 Patti Smith, who covered the song both by herself and as a duet with Dylan in live performance, noted that the lyrics were "in the tradition of (John) Milton and (William) Blake", calling them "very beautiful" and noting that they "stand as a poem".

-The song placed eighth in a Rolling Stone readers' poll of the "10 Best Bob Dylan Songs of the 1980s".